An Exegetical Commentary

-He who did not spare: Grk. pheidomai, to have hesitation about doing something that affects adversely, to spare.
+He who did not spare: Grk. pheidomai, aor. mid., to have hesitation about doing something that affects adversely, to spare.
 Paul uses terminology that alludes to the offering of Isaac (Gen 22:16 LXX), whom Abraham did not withhold from God.
 His own Son: the gift of "his own son" is the promise and the pledge of the "all things for good" of verse 28.
-Christ is all and carries all with him (Robertson). delivered Him: Grk. paradidōmi, to convey from one position to another; in general, hand over in the sense of subjecting a person to custodial procedure, which could involve various stages and numerous parties in the judicial process.
+Messiah is all and carries all with him (Robertson). delivered Him: Grk. paradidōmi, aor., to convey from one position to another; in general, hand over in the sense of subjecting a person to custodial procedure, which could involve various stages and numerous parties in the judicial process.
 While early apostolic rhetoric emphasized Sanhedrin culpability and responsibility for the unlawful arrest, trial and execution of Yeshua, Paul points to the sovereign plan of God.

-Who will bring a charge: Grk. egkaleō originally meant the payment of a debt, then of a legal accusation (Danker). against God's elect: Grk. eklektos, to be favored with select status, chosen (Danker).
+Who will bring a charge: Grk. egkaleō, fut., originally meant the payment of a debt, then of a legal accusation. against God's elect: Grk. eklektos, to be favored with select status, chosen.
 In the Tanakh "God's elect" (chosen ones) only has reference to Israel (Deut 7:6), but in the apostolic writings elektos would include all disciples of Yeshua (cf. Rom 16:13; Col 3:12; 2Tim 2:10; Titus 1:1).
 The answer to the second rhetorical question is self-evident, but Paul chooses not to give any attention to the enemy of our souls by direct mention.
 "The accuser of our brethren" (Rev 12:10), otherwise known in English as Satan, is busy day and night attacking the reputation and character of the saints.

 who is the one who condemns: an allusion to Satan as identified in the previous verse.
 The third rhetorical question reflects a bold accuser who can face God with false charges or with true ones for that matter.
-Christ Jesus: the title and name of our Lord is for Paul like a computer zip file.
+Messiah Yeshua: the title and name of our Lord is for Paul like a computer zip file.
 All the history, hopes and promises of a Jewish Messiah, Redeemer, Deliverer and King are packed into those two words.
 See note on 1:1.
-He who died…was raised…at the right hand of God: Paul summarizes the glorious victory of our Lord in his death, burial, resurrection and ascension to heaven (cf. 1Cor 15:3-4).
-The assertion of Yeshua's heavenly location is found also in Mark 16:19; Acts 2:33; 7:55-56; Colossians 3:1; Hebrews 10:12 and 1 Peter 3:22.
-"Right hand" renders Grk. dexios, which means "right" as a direction.
-While dexios often refers to a part of the body, it also has a simple location usage within a structure, as well as figurative use of power or privileged position.
+He who died…was raised…at the right hand: Grk. dexios, "right" as a direction.
+While dexios occurs several times in the Besekh in reference to a part of the body, it also has a simple location usage within a structure, as well as figurative use of power or privileged position. of God: Paul summarizes the glorious victory of our Lord in his death, burial, resurrection and ascension to heaven (cf. 1Cor 15:3-4).
+The assertion of Yeshua's heavenly location is also affirmed in other passages (Mark 16:19; Acts 2:33; 7:55-56; Col 3:1; Heb 10:12; 1Pet 3:22).

 In Hebrews 10:12 Paul is more specific and says Yeshua "sat down" at the right hand of God, quoting Psalm 110:1.
-(Stephen as he was being martyred, remarked that Yeshua was standing, ostensibly in honor of his sacrifice, Acts 7:55-56.)
+Stephen as he was being martyred, remarked that Yeshua was standing, ostensibly in honor of his sacrifice (Acts 7:55-56.)
 Sitting implies a throne and the apostle John was informed of it: "He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne" (Rev 3:21).
 That God sits on a throne was known from the time of David (Ps 11:4; 29:10; 47:8).
-However, it was the prophet Micaiah who gave the first eyewitness report of seeing God on His throne, "Therefore, hear the word of the Lord.
-I saw the Lord sitting on His throne, and all the host of heaven standing by Him on His right and on His left" (1Kgs 22:19).
-A century later Isaiah reported, "In the year of King Uzziah's death I saw the Lord sitting on a throne, lofty and exalted, with the train of His robe filling the temple" (Isa 6:1).
-Human minds may not be able to understand how the omnipresent God can "sit" on a throne and some regard the report as so much figurative language, especially since Scripture says that Heaven is God's throne (Isa 66:1).
-Nevertheless, the united testimony of Scripture is that God does indeed sit on a throne and on his right sits Yeshua, also on a throne.
+However, it was the prophet Micaiah who gave the first eyewitness report of seeing God on His throne, "Therefore, hear the word of the LORD.
+I saw the LORD sitting on His throne, and all the host of heaven standing by Him on His right and on His left" (1Kgs 22:19).

-35― Who: Grk. tis.
-See note on verse 31.
-Given the list of bad things that follow tis could be translated as "what," emphasizing the nature of the events, whereas "who" would emphasize the cause or source of these bad events, namely Satan. will separate us from the love of Christ: First, Paul doesn't pretend we won't suffer.
-Second, we can experience the love of the Messiah and the love of the Father even in the midst of the worst times.
+Paul minimize the reality of suffering of God's people.
+He also does not subscribe to the ancient idea that suffering is the result of God's punishment for sin, as in the story of Job.
+Rather, disciples can experience the Messiah's love and the love of the Father even in the midst of the worst times.
 God's love is not just a sentimental feeling, but an active working for our good.
 The devil may impugn the goodness of God, but the truth is that He will always care for his people.

-tribulation: Grk. thlipsis means affliction, pressure or oppression (BAG 362f), and is a word picture of being crushed under a weight.
+tribulation: Grk. thlipsis means affliction, pressure or oppression (BAG), and is a word picture of being crushed under a weight.
 Thlipsis sometimes refers to suffering that is experienced as a part of life.
 Most of occurrences refer to persecution or opposition that disciples of Yeshua endure from the world.
 In His Olivet Discourse Yeshua gave the word "tribulation" a two-fold meaning: "Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name" (Matt 24:9).
 Imprisonment is also included in the definition of tribulation (Acts 7:9-10; 20:23).
 Paul concurred that such was his experience (2Cor 4:8; 2Tim 3:11).
 Tribulation is the natural state of affairs between members of God's kingdom and the world considering the longstanding war between Satan and God, so suffering a great tribulation in the very last days should not be a surprise (Matt 24:21; Rev 7:9-14). distress: Grk. stenochōria, feeling of pressure in constricting circumstance, distress.
 "Distress" is likely the emotional response to "tribulation."

 persecution: Grk. diōgmos, a program of systematic harassment, especially because of differing belief or expression, persecution.
 Apostolic records indicate that early disciples persecution almost exclusively from Jewish religious leaders.
 The book of Acts records numerous incidents of open hostility by unbelieving Jews, particularly Judean leaders, against the Jewish apostles of the Messiah in Damascus, Jerusalem, Paphos, Antioch, Iconium, Lystra, Thessalonica, Berea, Corinth, Macedonia, and Caesarea.
 In 2 Corinthians 11:24 Paul says he received 39 lashes five times from unbelieving Jews.
 In contrast the book of Acts records only four incidents of Gentile hostility against the apostles (Acts 12:1-4; 14:5, 19; 16:16-24; 19:23ff).
 In the Second Century this situation reversed itself and beginning with Emperor Trajan Christians became the target of State oppression.